DavidDBIM/Playza/playza-frontend/src/doc/content/help/responsible-gaming.md

 ## Tools available on the platform

-{/* TODO: confirm which of these are live and remove rows that aren't yet. */}

 | Tool | What it does |
 | --- | --- |
 | **Daily deposit limit** | Cap how much $ZA you can buy in a 24-hour period. |